Parks and Recreation

 Holyoke Youth Football – The Holyoke Youth Football League provides children in grades 3 – 8 an opportunity to play organized football.
 Games are played in Holyoke and surrounding communities.
 There may be age restrictions which exclude some eigth grade students.
 The league will be hosting a pilot program for flag football for younger players also.

 Holyoke Youth Soccer – A recreational fall league that services Holyoke residents ages 5 -14 years old and not in high school.
-All players are placed on a team and all games are played in Holyoke.
+The HYSL is the largest of the soccer organizations in which all players are placed on a team and all games are played in Holyoke.

 Paper City Soccer Club- Founded in 2002, the Club is committed to fielding competitive soccer teams for boys and girls from Holyoke, Massachusetts and surrounding communities.
 The Club’s teams compete in the Pioneer Valley Junior Soccer League (PVJSL) in the fall and spring.
 During the winter months, there is an opportunity to play local indoor soccer.
 The Club has teams for players 9 thru 16 years of age.